chorankates/h4ck/lg_webOS/README.md

-the `43UH6100` is a 'smart' TV, running LG's [webOS](https://en.wikipedia.org/wiki/WebOS) since it is a fair assumption it is running [OpenWrt](https://en.wikipedia.org/wiki/OpenWrt) underneath, the original goal was rooting the device, but initial investigations showed some other interesting vectors.
+the `43UH6100` is a 'smart' TV, running LG's [webOS](https://en.wikipedia.org/wiki/WebOS) since it is a fair assumption it is running [OpenWrt](https://en.wikipedia.org/wiki/OpenWrt) underneath, the original goal was rooting the device, but initial investigations showed some other interesting vectors

 ## digging